hhatefi/sc_planner/README.md

 This project solves planning problem on a supply chain graph.
 The chain should be defined in a text file with specific format.
 This document briefly describe how to install and use the planner.
+If you need a deeper look into the algorithm used for planning see [this document](docs/planning.pdf).

 ## Prerequisite